mkatherine/VoiceHackers/README.md

 Test 8:
-Created a notch filter operating at the following freuencies: [20,50,60,200].
-This increaseed our speaker recognition rate "Speaker Recognition Rate: 87.50%",creating a more refined system.
+Created a notch filter operating at the following freuencies: [20,50,60,200]. **This increaseed our speaker recognition rate "Speaker Recognition Rate: 87.50%"**,creating a more refined system.
 Any other combination caused efficiency to stay at or drop below 75% which was our original test recognition rate.
 <img width="455" alt="image" src="https://github.com/user-attachments/assets/ba6642fe-889c-4b0d-92c2-c2da63029203" />

 Test 9